cjdbarlow/Part-One/principles_of_ultrasound.md

 ##Doppler Effect
-The doppler effect is the change in observed frequency when a wave is reflected (or emitted from) a moving object, relative to the position of the receiver.
-In medical ultrasound, it is the change in frequency of sound reflected from a moving erythrocyte.
+The doppler effect is the change in observed frequency when a wave is reflected off (or emitted from) a moving object, relative to the position of the receiver.
+In echocardiography, this is the change in frequency of sound reflected from a moving particle.
 It is given by the equation:

 $$ V = { \Delta Fs \over 2F_0cos\theta} $$ where: